UnintendedFraud/git-playground/README.md

 This will be nonsense text to create commits.

 ## Oscars 2023

-I believe `Quiet on the western front` should have win best picture.
+I believe `Avatar` should have win best picture.
 What a great movie.